 Since the establishment of these two good beer havens – the former in Nundah, the latter in Bulimba – others have quickly followed suit in supplying the good stuff to their 'burbs.
 Now the numbers without easy local access to a diverse range of quality booze are becoming few and far between.
 It’s a win-win for punters and a certain sign of the blossoming relationship between good beer and the people of Brisbane.

 Indeed, such has been the growth of suburban bars around the city that we're splitting this Crafty Crawl into two parts.
-We start north of the river and will head south in the coming days.
+We start north of the river and you can check out our trip south here.

 Tapworks – Chermside